Darton State College: Nursing Division

 Darton's Nursing Division provided education for many of Southwest Georgia's nurses — including 70% of all Registered Nurses (RNs) in Albany hospitals and 30% of all RNs in 38 southwest Georgia counties.
 As of spring 2005, the college had awarded 2,259 nursing degrees.
 In 2009, there were 177 graduates from the nursing program and 25 faculty members.

 The division had satellite programs in Cordele, Sandersville, Swainsboro and Thomasville.
 Darton College received a $2.48 million grant from the U.S. Department of Labor in 2005 to develop an online nursing program.
 In 2010, a new 25,800 square foot Nursing Building opened on the main campus in Albany.

 The five-semester nursing program led to an Associate of Science in Nursing degree and eligibility to take registered nurse licensure exams.
 In May 2011, the Board of Regents of the University System of Georgia approved Darton's change to State College status so that a four-year program leading to a Bachelor of Science in Nursing could be developed.
 The program was intended for RNs with an associate degree in Nursing.
 Darton offered the program beginning in fall 2013.

 The nursing program was accredited by the NLNAC.

-Allied Health Division

-The Allied Health Division offered degrees in cardiovascular technology, dental hygiene, diagnostic medical sonography, emergency medical services, health information technology, medical laboratory technology, histology technology, medical laboratory technology, occupational therapy assistant, physical therapy assistant, and respiratory care.

-In addition, certificates were offered in accelerated polysomnography, emergency medical services, histotechnology, medical billing and coding, and medical transcription.